maxdesalle/website/content/_index.md

 description: "Win and help win."
 ---

 Investing at [Winklevoss Capital](https://winklevosscapital.com) by day.
-Researching quantum mechanics by night.
+Researching quantum mechanics at the [Conjecture Institute](https://conjectureinstitute.org/) by night.

 Previously completed a B.Sc. in mathematics and physics at the [University of Montreal](https://umontreal.ca/en/), and attended [42](https://42belgium.be/en/) prior to that.